expo/expo/CONTRIBUTING.md

    - iOS: `yarn ios`
    - Android: `yarn android`

+    If you are working on a Linux distribution, make sure to set the `TERMINAL` environment variable to your preferred terminal application. (e.g. `export TERMINAL="Konsole"`)

 8. You are now running the `test-suite` app via the `bare-expo` project.
 The next section explains how you can begin to make changes to SDK packages.

 > If this didn't work for you as described, please [open an issue.](https://github.com/expo/expo/issues/new/choose)